Saimoen/Saimoen/README.md

 <h2> Hey there!
-I'm Gregory.</h2>
+I'm Grégory 🤙 </h2>

-I'm Grégory from New-Caledonia, living in Nouméa 🌴, enthusiast developper and student, I do project on Development and Web App.
+I come from New-Caledonia, living in Nouméa 🌴, enthusiast developper and student, I do project on Development and Web App.
 I really enjoy learning languages and frameworks like JS and React.

 Actually: